The Biggest Star Who's From Your State

-Even then, Harvey would spend summers on his grandfather’s farm in West Virginia, which was a formative experience for him.
-“A farmer really understands more than most people will ever achieve in their life.
-I really respect farmers and their commitment,” Harvey said.
+Even then, Harvey would spend summers on his grandfather's farm in West Virginia, which was a formative experience for him.
+"A farmer really understands more than most people will ever achieve in their life.
+I really respect farmers and their commitment," Harvey said on his YouTube channel.

 Wisconsin: Chris Farley